kubevirt/user-guide/docs/virtual_machines/host-devices.md

 # reboot
 ```

- * vfio-pci kernel module should be enabled on the host.
+ * The vfio-pci kernel module should be enabled on the host.
 ```
 # modprobe vfio-pci
 ```

 ## Preparation of PCI devices for passthrough

-At this time, KubeVirt is able to assign PCI devices that are using the `vfio-pci` driver.
-To prepare a desired device for device assignment, it should first be unbound from its original driver and bound to `vfio-pci`
+At this time, KubeVirt is only able to assign PCI devices that are using the `vfio-pci` driver.
+To prepare a specific device for device assignment, it should first be unbound from its original driver and bound to the `vfio-pci` driver.

- * Find PCI address of a device
+ * Find the PCI address of the desired device:

 ```
 $ lspci -DD|grep NVIDIA
 0000.65:00.0 3D controller [0302]: NVIDIA Corporation TU104GL [Tesla T4] [10de:1eb8] (rev a1)
 ```

- * Bind the device to vfio-pci driver
+ * Bind that device to the `vfio-pci` driver:
 ```
 echo 0000:65:00.0 > /sys/bus/pci/drivers/nvidia/unbind
 echo "vfio-pci" > /sys/bus/pci/devices/0000\:65\:00.0/driver_override